Vivekshinde427/Banking-System/README.md

 # Banking System Project

-A simple **Banking System** built in **C**, designed to handle basic banking operations such as account creation, deposits, withdrawals, and transaction history.
+ **Banking System** built in **C**, designed to handle basic banking operations such as account creation, deposits, withdrawals, and transaction history.
 This project simulates a real-world banking system where users can manage their accounts and perform financial transactions.

 ---